Microsoft/azure-docs.cs-cz/articles/iot-edge/tutorial-node-module.md

 [!INCLUDE [iot-edge-clean-up-cloud-resources](../../includes/iot-edge-clean-up-cloud-resources.md)]

-## <a name="next-steps"></a>Další postup
+## <a name="next-steps"></a>Další kroky

 V tomto kurzu jste vytvořili modul IoT Edge obsahující kód pro filtrování nezpracovaných dat generovaných zařízením IoT Edge.
-Až budete připraveni vytvořit vlastní moduly, můžete získat další informace o [vývoji vlastních modulů IoT Edge](module-development.md) nebo o [vývoji modulů pomocí Visual Studio Code](how-to-vs-code-develop-module.md).
-V dalších kurzech můžete pokračovat a zjistit, jak vám Azure IoT Edge může pomáhat s nasazením cloudových služeb Azure pro zpracování a analýzu dat na hraničních zařízeních.
+When you're ready to build your own modules, you can learn more about [developing your own IoT Edge modules](module-development.md) or how to [develop modules with Visual Studio Code](how-to-vs-code-develop-module.md).
+You can continue on to the next tutorials to learn how Azure IoT Edge can help you deploy Azure cloud services to process and analyze data at the edge.

 > [!div class="nextstepaction"]
 > [Functions](tutorial-deploy-function.md)